 To enter the grand prize (all six novels) enter each giveaway of the Transformational Fiction Giveaway Tour.
 Visit my sister in faith and fiction Sharon Garlough Brown for her post about our group's successes and hardships—and for a chance to win her novel An Extra Mile!

-Ends Sunday, February 10, 2019 at 11:59pm CST.
-All Transformational Fiction Giveaway winners will be announced Monday, February 11, 2019, and will have 48 hours to claim their prize or thereby forfeit to the runner up.
+Giveaway Disclaimer: Ends Sunday, March 10, 2019 at 11:59pm CST.
+All Transformational Fiction Giveaway winners will be announced Monday, March 11, 2019, and will have 48 hours to claim their prize or thereby forfeit to the runner up.
 Participants must enter all 6 giveaways to be considered for the grand prize drawing.
 Limited to US residents only.
 Must be 18 or older to enter.